-(4) The extent to which the zone district amendment provides for the growth of an orderly viable community and does not constitute spot zoning as the amendment serves the best interests of the community as a whole; and
+(7) The extent to which the proposed subdivision provides for the growth of an orderly viable community and serves the best interests of the community as a whole; and

-The proposed zone district amendment provides for the growth of an orderly viable community by establishing a site for employee housing within the Town of Vail boundaries, close to existing services and transportation, while simultaneously protecting the environmentally sensitive portion of the site.
+The proposed subdivision provides for the growth of an orderly viable community by establishing a site for employee housing within the Town of Vail boundaries, close to existing services and transportation, while simultaneously protecting the environmentally sensitive portion of the site.
 Employee housing is key to ensuring that the Town of Vail remain economically viable and competitive, while protecting the environmentally sensitive lands that have created a place worth living in.
 This does not constitute spot zoning, as both zone districts help further these goals and because the entire property is already zoned for residential uses.
 As a result, the proposed amendment serves the best interest of the community.

-(5) The extent to which the zone district amendment results in adverse or beneficial impacts on the natural environment, including, but not limited to, water quality, air quality, noise, vegetation, riparian corridors, hillsides and other desirable natural features; and
+(8) The extent to which the proposed subdivision results in adverse or beneficial impacts on the natural environment, including, but not limited to, water quality, air quality, noise, vegetation, riparian corridors, hillsides and other desirable natural features; and

-The proposed zone district amendment proposes to rezone a property currently zoned as R zone district to H zone district and NAP zone district allows for the development of the portion of the site that is considered buildable, while protecting the majority of the site in its natural state as undevelopable.
+The proposed subdivision and rezoning allows for the future development of the portion of the site that is buildable, while protecting the majority of the site in its natural state as undevelopable and protected.
 This allows for a project that can protect the natural environment, including the steep hillsides in excess of 40%.
 As part of this submittal, a wildlife report and geohazard report have been included.